oVirt/ovirt-site/source/blog/2013-10-02-hello-world.html.md

 dated in the future will also not be published, but will be included in the site build once that date has passed.
-However, since this is a static site generator, this will not magically happen by itself, but you need to have some means to build the site when you wish to have "future posts" become visible.
+However, since this is a static site generator, this will not magically happen by itself, but you need to have some means to build and deploy the site when you wish to have "future posts" become visible.